Xlire/CS50P-Final-Project/final/README.md

 ![alt text](image/14.png)

-if you see this, choose open.
+If you see this, choose open.

 ![alt text](image/15.png)

-you will be asked to log in your gmail account.
+You will be asked to log in your gmail account.
 Choose the gmail account that we registered in Gmail API (for me its aadatoanthien@gmail.com).

-choose continue
+Choose continue

 ![alt text](image/16.png)

-continue
+Continue

 ![alt text](image/17.png)

 After successfully log in.
 You will see all the mail that have attachments in your gmail will be saved in the order folder.